Pixelynx/learning/java/README.md

 **Scope**
 * Cannot access variables that are defined inside a method outside the scope of that method
 * Variables defined at the top of a class can be declared within all methods of that class
-* In order to use a variable outside of the method it is declared in, you must define the variable as a parameter of the method
+* In order to use a variable outside of the method it is declared in, you must define the variable as a parameter of the

 **Syntax**
 * `public`: an _access level modifier_ that allows for **other** classes to interact with the class